 The Amber Trust enables blind and partially sighted beneficiaries to access and enjoy music through The Amber Trust schemes, providing workshops for blind and partially sighted children with additional disabilities, and offering freely available resources online.

-The Amber Trust actively seeks to make families with visually impaired children from all backgrounds aware of The Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus, With Music in Mind and the Music Maker programmes), the workshops and the online materials through links with other organisations and making the application process as accessible as possible.
+The Amber Trust actively seeks to make families with vision impaired children from all backgrounds aware of The Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus, With Music in Mind and the workshop programmes), and the online materials through links with other organisations and making the application process as accessible as possible.

 This policy is reviewed regularly and updated as required.